chaosarium/PhotoArchive/README.md

 ![Capture d’écran 2022-12-27 at 23 36 52](https://user-images.githubusercontent.com/38693485/209758196-c231e82e-3fa3-4cc4-b6e0-01445e8e7040.jpg)

-Note that video support and pagitation is not yet tested.
+Note that video support and pagination is not yet tested.

 ## How to use